Betreuer/in: Dr. Pelin Tozman

 This work belongs to part of the collaborative research center (CRC) and Transregio (TRR) 361 with an international consortium of universities, funded by DFG and FWF.
 The candidate will work on simulation of the influences of local features in proximity of grain boundaries on the hysteresis behavior.
 The results of these simulations will furthermore be used to set up a neural network informed by these results.

-Betreuer/innen: Prasanth Bondi, M.Sc., Dr. Yangyiwei Yang
+Betreuer/innen: Prasanth Bondi, M.Sc., Dr. -Ing Yangyiwei Yang

 28.10.2024